Sermon

 alertness — at the same time, with reverence to the deity.

-prayers get to the point.
+Greek prayers get to the point.
 The Trojan women pray to Athena to help

 them.
 Athena hears their prayer and refuses it.

-glorious deeds in battle and then return safely to camp.
+do glorious deeds in battle and then return safely to camp.
 Zeus hears

 the prayer; he grants the first half and refuses the second.

-the beginning of the Iliad, Achilles is in a rage.
+Achilles is in a rage.
 He has been

-gravely offended, and his honor is at stake.
+gravely offended and his honor is at stake.
 Unless he can check his

 anger he will kill Agamemnon, the commander-in-chief of the Greek